Magnesium in a nutshell:

 Using Magnesium in Autism

 Autism is a multifactorial disease.
-Some children who have autism will respond to some supplements almost as if they were a miracle cure, and some will not respond at all.
+Some children who have autism will respond to some supplements almost as if they were a miracle, and some will not respond at all.
 If you are a parent who has a child who has autism, however, chances are you will give any possible treatment a try.
 At least the potential side effects of magnesium supplementation are limited to stomach upset.

 Using Magnesium in Breast Cancer Prevention